waiyanhtn/lite-apps/README.md

+---
+title: README for Hermit Lite App Manifests
+description: Native apps eating up battery and slowing down your phone?
+Switch to Lite Apps — with Hermit.
+---

 # Lite App Manifests

 This is a directory of manifest files for [Hermit](https://hermit.chimbori.com).
 Manifests are zipped up into `.hermit` files, and can be used to set up a new Lite App in Hermit.